datasets/publicbodies/README.md

 ## Data

-Data is stored in CSVs partitioned by country or region (e.g. EU).
-Directories are named by ISO code.
+Data is stored in CSVs partitioned by country or region (e.g. EU) in the [data](data) folder.
+Files are named by two-letter ISO code.

 ## Contribute Data